Rarity: Aren't you going to tell me to change something, too?

-- Complaining About Things You Haven't Paid For: The other ponies learn a lesson about not expecting customized creations when a friend is doing a favor.
-Oddly, part of the song is a line about their "budget".
+- Complaining About Things You Haven't Paid For: The other ponies treat Rarity like a sewing machine on hooves and cut off her design objections because it's their dress.
+Oddly, part of the song is a line about the "budget".
 What budget?

 - Crazy Cat Lady: Pinkie Pie is afraid Rarity will become one during her Heroic BSoD.Twilight Sparkle: She only has one cat.

 - Rarity's friends' reaction to the original designs is tepid.Twilight Sparkle: They sure are... um... something.

 Pinkie Pie: I love something!
 Something is my favorite.